 About Brinks Gilson Lione

-From its perch atop Chicago's NBC tower, Brinks Gilson & Lione is an intellectual property shop with a particularly firm grasp on the ins and outs of technology patenting.
-From biotechnology to international trademark law to trade secrets, Brinks has earned a reputation as one of Illinois', and the nation's, best corporate IP firms.
-With over 140 attorneys covering more than 60 technology areas and fluent in 13 languages, it is no wonder that Brinks has gained national and international recognition.
+Brinks Gilson & Lione is an intellectual property shop headquartered in Chicago, where it sits atop the skyline’s familiar NBC tower.
+From biotechnology to international trademark law to trade secrets, Brinks has earned a reputation as one of Illinois'—and the nation's—best corporate IP firms.
+With dozens of attorneys covering more than 60 technology areas, it’s no wonder that Brinks has gained national and international recognition.

 An IP Powerhouse